Notice of Partisan Primary and

 TO THE VOTERS OF DANE COUNTY:

-Notice is hereby given of a spring election to be held in Dane County, on April 3, 2018, at which the officers named below shall be chosen.
+Notice is hereby given of a partisan primary to be held in Dane County, on November 6, 2018, at which the officers named below shall be chosen.
 The names of the candidates for each office to be voted for, whose nominations have been certified to or filed in this office, are given under the title of the office, each in its proper column, together with the questions submitted to a vote, for a referendum, if any, in the sample ballot below.

 INFORMATION TO VOTERS